stepanov-a-o/interpret_with_rules/setup_instructions.md

 2. Numpy, scipy and scikit-learn == 0.19.1.
 Those libraries are pre-installed in Anaconda.

 3. Xcode Command Line Tools.
 Run 'xcode-select --install' in the terminal to install Command Line Tools.
-If you will have questions, this forum discussion can help https://stackoverflow.com/questions/52522565/git-is-not-working-after-macos-update-xcrun-error-invalid-active-developer-pa.
+If you have questions, this forum discussion can help https://stackoverflow.com/questions/52522565/git-is-not-working-after-macos-update-xcrun-error-invalid-active-developer-pa.

 4. Pytorch library (torch == 0.4.0).
 You can use "conda install pytorch=0.4.0 -c pytorch" command in the terminal.